GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 because it's a different version (even if it's old)

--Forced game to load in 16:9 aspect ratio
+-Forced game to load in 16:9 aspect ratio (Go to settings > display > full screen apps and disable the game's full screen function)

 (Bug fixed:Buttons not showing)